A QBist Ontology: The cognitive synergy of the One

-Neuroscience has figured out a great deal about the processes by which the brain extracts information from images falling on our retinas \cite{Hubel95,Enns04,Koch2004}.
-This information is encoded in patterns of electrochemical pulses, and these patterns need to be interpreted in order to be experienced as (or give rise to experiences of) a world extended in space and time.
-The decoding or interpretation of these firing patters presupposes acquaintance with the expanse of space and the passing of time, and such acquaintance is not something that neural processes can provide. \footnote{Like the color of a Burmese ruby, spatial extension is a quality that can only be defined by ostentation---by drawing attention to something of which we are directly aware.
+Perhaps the most pressing issue in the philosophy of mind concerns what is known as ``intentionality'': how can anything in the world, such as a neural firing pattern, represent---and, more generally, refer to or be about---anything else in the world? \footnote{In recent years, many philosophers have put a high priority on providing a reductionist account of intentional categories, such as beliefs and desires.
+If this project were to fail, \citet{Fodor87} opines, ``that would be, beyond comparison, the greatest intellectual catastrophe in the history of our species; if we're that wrong about the mind, then that's the wrongest we've ever been about anything.
+The collapse of the supernatural, for example, didn't compare; theism never came close to being as intimately involved in our thought and our practice---especially our practice---as belief/desire explanation is.
+Nothing except, perhaps, our commonsense physics---our intuitive commitment to a world of observer-independent, middle-sized objects---comes as near our cognitive core as intentional explanation does.''} An idea that has been dominant throughout history is that representations are encodings.
+Much has been learned about the processes by which the brain extracts information from the images falling on the retinas \citep{Hubel95,Enns04}.
+This information is said to be encoded in patterns of electrochemical pulses, and if these patterns are to be experienced as (or to give rise to experiences of) a world extended in space and time, they have to be \textit{decoded} or \emph{interpreted}.
+The decoding or interpretation presupposes, \emph{inter alia}, acquaintance with the expanse of space and the passing of time, and such acquaintance is not something that neural processes can provide. \footnote{Like the color of a Burmese ruby, spatial extension is a quality that can only be defined by ostentation---by drawing attention to something of which we are directly aware.
 If you are not convinced, try to explain to my friend Andy, who lives in a spaceless world, what space is like.
 Andy is good at math, so he understands you perfectly if you tell him that space is like a set of all triplets of real numbers.
 But if you believe that this gives him a sense of the expanse we call space, you are deluding yourself. \emph{We} can imagine triplets of real numbers as points embedded in space; he cannot. \emph{We} can interpret the difference between two numbers as the distance between two points; he cannot.
 At any rate, he cannot associate with the word ``distance'' the phenomenal remoteness it conveys to us.
 And much the same goes for time.
-Time passes, and the only way to know this is to be aware of it.} So the question is not only ``Whence the sensory qualities?'' but also ``Whence our forms of perception?''
-The answer, in Upanishadic terms, is that the incomplete information provided by neural firing patterns is supplemented by a subliminal direct knowledge.
-Whatever is missing from the internal re\-pre\-sen\-tations---intentionality, qualia, including our forms of perception---is supplied by a subliminal direct awareness, which is founded on the Ultimate Subject's identity with the Ultimate Object (Fig.~\ref{fig.subliminal}).
-Our indirect knowledge would not be possible if it were not supported by a subliminal direct knowledge, even as direct knowledge would not be possible if it were not founded on identity. \footnote{In the words of Sri Aurobindo \cite[pp. 560--61]{SA-TLD}, who is arguably the most qualified modern interpreter of Upanishadic thought: ``In the surface consciousness knowledge represents itself as a truth seen from outside, thrown on us from the object, or as a response to its touch on the sense, a perceptive reproduction of its objective actuality\dots.
-Since it is unable to \dots\ observe the process of the knowledge coming from within, it has no choice but to accept what it does see, the external object, as the cause of its knowledge\dots.
-In fact, it is a hidden deeper response to the contact, a response coming from within that throws up from there an inner knowledge of the object, the object being itself part of our larger self.''}
+Time passes, and the only way to know this is to be aware of it.}